-The obnoxious ways the franchise treats employees and customers alike have been well-aired, and cover a broad spectrum, not isolated but a pattern.
-In addition to the unsavory promotions, there was the suing of elders who could no longer afford season tickets, selling beer past its fresh date, and secondhand airline peanuts, flouting smoking laws, phonying the season-ticket waiting list.
+The obnoxious ways the franchise treats employees and customers alike have been well aired and cover a broad spectrum, not isolated but a pattern.
+In addition to the unsavory promotions, there was the suing of elders who could no longer afford season tickets, selling beer past its fresh date and secondhand airline peanuts, flouting smoking laws and phonying the season ticket waiting list.
 Vulgar rants cussing people in meetings.
 Retaliations at players fallen into disfavor.

 They don’t get at the real problem.
 Not even close.
 Because never has the phrase “lipstick on a pig” been more apt.